 We weighed up being in it ‘together’…

 Becoming co-founders of a family brewing company when you are married and parents together is a big decision to make.
-We are already well versed in working together from our other business (an airbnb in London we’ve been running for 6 years) but this is a passion project and it meant we really had to align our views and differences on what we collectively wanted this project to be before deciding to go for it.
+We are already well versed in working together from our other business (an airbnb in London we’ve been running for 6 years) but this is a passion project and it meant we really had to align our views and differences, what we collectively wanted from the project.
 We have negotiated the sometimes perilous route of being married AND business partners and while it seems entirely natural and logical to do this together, we decided to set out very distinct and different roles for ourselves and agreed a clear process on how decisions would be reached.
 We are relying on our complimentary skills to bring the perfect push and pull we need for our team with Bates over Production and our Brewing Direction and me over Operations and Sales and Marketing.